Baltimore/Washington International Airport: 20th century

-The BWI Rail Station opened in 1980, providing a connection for passengers on the Northeast Corridor through Amtrak.
+In 1980, the BWI Rail Station opened, providing a connection for passengers on the Northeast Corridor through Amtrak.
 BWI was the first airport in the U.S. with a dedicated intercity rail station.
-In particular, the station provided rail transit access to Washington, D.C., something that Dulles did not achieve until late 2022.
-In 1997 a new international terminal (Concourse E), designed by STV Group and William Nicholas Bodouva & Associates, was added, though Dulles continues to hold the lion's share of the region's international flights, and BWI has not attracted many long-haul international carriers.
+The station provided rail transit access to Washington, D.C., something that Dulles International Airport did not achieve until late 2022.

+BWI added a new international terminal (Concourse E), designed by STV Group and William Nicholas Bodouva & Associates, in 1997.
+Dulles, though, continues to hold the lion's share of the region's international flights.
+BWI has not attracted as many long-haul international carriers.

 The first transatlantic nonstops were on World Airways about 1981; British Airways arrived at BWI a few years later.
-Aer Lingus, Air Jamaica, Air Aruba, Air Greenland, El Al, Icelandair, KLM, Air Canada, Ladeco, and Mexicana previously flew to BWI.
-Military flights, operated by the U.S. Air Force's Air Mobility Command, continue to have a significant presence at BWI.
+Aer Lingus, Air Jamaica, Air Aruba, Air Canada, Air Greenland, Condor, El Al, KLM, Ladeco, and Mexicana all previously flew to BWI.

-In the first half of the 1990s runway 15L/33R was extended 1,800 ft from 3,199 ft to its current length of 5,000 ft, allowing it to be used by small passenger jets like the Boeing 737.
+Over the first half of the 1990s, runway 15L/33R was extended 1,800 ft from 3,199 ft to its current length of 5,000 ft, allowing it to be used by small passenger jets like the Boeing 737.

-Beginning in the 1980s and for much of the 1990s BWI was a hub for Piedmont Airlines and successor US Airways, but that airline's financial problems in the wake of the dot-com bust, the September 11 attacks, and low fare competition forced it to cut back.
+Beginning in the 1980s and for much of the 1990s, BWI was a hub for Piedmont Airlines and successor US Airways, but that airline's financial problems in the wake of the dot-com bust, the September 11 attacks, and low fare competition forced it to cut back.
 The airport has been a haven for low-cost flights in the Baltimore/Washington Metropolitan Area since Southwest Airlines' arrival in September 1993 and subsequent expansion in the early 2000s.
-Southwest is the airport's largest carrier, accounting for 56.12% of passengers carried in 2011.
-Southwest Airlines currently serves on average 245 daily departures to the US, Mexico and the Caribbean.
+Southwest is the airport's largest carrier, accounting for 56.12% of the airport's passengers in 2011.
+Southwest Airlines currently serves on average 245 daily departures to the U.S., Mexico, and the Caribbean.